Mr-McCurdy/curriculum/subjects/mathematics/AP-statistics/content/free-response-primer.md

 The manager estimates that each customer who asks for a water cup but fills it with a soft drink costs the restaurant $0.25.
 Suppose that in the month of June 3,000 customers ask for a water cup when placing an order.
 Use the confidence interval constructed in part (a) to give an interval estimate for the cost to the restaurant for the month of June from the customers who ask for a water cup but fill the cup with a soft drink.

-## Problem 3: Two-Sample Confidence Interval for the Difference in Population Means
+## Problem 3: Two-Sample T-Interval for the Difference in Population Means

 Patients with heart-attack symptoms arrive at an emergency room either by ambulance or self-transportation provided by themselves, family, or friends.
 When a patient arrives at the emergency room, the time of arrival is recorded.
 The time when the patient’s diagnostic treatment begins is also recorded.